mateuadsuara/car-pooling-challenge/README.md

 This last one also includes a profiler run to see where there might be performance bottlenecks.

+### Optimizations

+Since one of the points in the [Requirements section](#requirements) is "The service should be as efficient as possible. ...
+Explain how you did achieve this requirement.", I'm going to use this section and subsections to explain the details of the approach and results.

+I initially implemented a naive solution to see the acceptance tests passing.
+This initial solution was not prioritized to be performant.

+On focusing in optimizing the performance, I've prioritized a better time cost over memory usage but still tried to minimize it when possible.

+After several drafts for the actions and data involved, I identified two distinct
+contexts: managing the car spaces (`class CarSpace`) and the waiting queue (`class WaitingQueue`).
+And decided to optimize them independently.

+All the optimizations are based on two relationships (implemented with dictionaries):
+- direct access to the related data from the id
+  - seats for a car id
+  - people for a group id
+- we can filter out a lot by starting from
+  - the amount of available seats for cars
+  - the amount of people for waiting groups

+#### `CarSpace`

+Here, when loading the cars, the car ids are grouped by their available seats using a dictionary whose keys are the available seats and values are `Set`s for the car ids.

+This allows to find quickly the cars with closest available seats for the people in the
+group: O(1).

+Updating the available seats is less efficient as I believe inserting in the `Set` might be O(n). `n` here being the amount of cars with the same available seats.

+I believe this could be optimized further by using a binary tree instead: O(log n).

+Just realized this while writing this documentation.

+#### `WaitingQueue`

+`Hash` in Ruby preserves the order of key insertion, so I'm using the keys for the group id so it is efficient to enqueue: O(1) and to drop off: O(1).

+The queue is traversed when a group has dropped off from a car.
+At that point we know how many seats are available in that car, and we cannot fit groups bigger than that.
+Traversing the whole queue skipping the ones that do not fit would be O(n).

+So, having a queue that only traverses the groups who can fit (of the available space or below) allows us to take the first one immediately.
+Having cost O(1).

+Since there are only 6 possible amounts of people, we can achieve this by keeping 6 versions of the queue.
+One for each possible amount of people.
+We just need to enqueue: O(1) and drop off: O(1) from all at the same time.

+If adding to the queue a group with > 6 people (not expected), the queue for all the groups (<= 6 people) would need to be cloned.
+Having cost O(n).
+Subsequent enqueue calls for groups of the same amount of people would be O(1).

 ## Usage

 I've added some scripts for easier development